nmaguiar/openaf-docs/docs/reference/ow_template.md

   - $switch          -- equivalent to a javascript switch
   - $case            -- to be used with $switch for each case
   - $default         -- to be used with $switch for each case
+  - $ptable          -- returns an ansi ascii printTable representation of an object
+  - $ptree           -- returns an ansi ascii printTree representation of an object
+  - $cjson           -- returns an ansi ascii colority representation fo an object
+  - $cslon           -- returns an ansi ascii colored SLON representation of an object
+  - $pmap            -- returns an ansi ascii printMap representation of an object
+  - $jsmap           -- returns a HTML representation of an object
+  - $t               -- given a template and an object instance, as arguments, will process and return the template
+  - $date            -- converts the argument provided to date
+  - $isoDate         -- converts the argument provided to an ISO date string
+  - $number          -- casts the argument provided to number
+  - $boolean         -- casts the argument provided to boolean
+  - $string          -- casts the argument provided to string
+  - $keys            -- returns an array of keys of the provided map
+  - $values          -- returns an array of values of the provided map
+  - $__              -- returns a undefined value
+  - $alen            -- returns the ansi length of the argument provided
+  - $len             -- returns the string length of the argument provided
+  - $repeat          -- shortcut to the OpenAF's repeat function
+  - $range           -- shortcut to the OpenAF's range function
+  - $a2m             -- shortcut to the OpenAF's $a2m function
+  - $a4m             -- shortcut to the OpenAF's $a4m function
+  - $m2a             -- shortcut to the OpenAF's $m2a function
+  - $m4a             -- shortcut to the OpenAF's $m4a function
+  - $pass            -- returns an empty string
+  - $sline           -- shortcut to the OpenAF's format withSideLine
+  - $set             -- block set of a provided key
+  - $concat          -- concatenates all arguments as a single value
 ````
 ### ow.template.addPartial